JNJJNJ/pandas-challenge/README.md

 Homework for Module 4

 **Overview**
+As the new Chief Data Scientist for our city's school district.
+I'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
+My first task, will be to analyze the district-wide standardized test results to discern obvious trends in school performance.

 **Analysis**
 - All of the top 5 Highest-Performing Schools (by % Overall Passing) are charter schools whereas the 5 Bottom-Performing Schools (by % Overall Passing) are district schools.